How to Tell if a Dog is Purebred

 3. Dog DNA tests

 However, they’re mainly for your own interests.
 The dog DNA testing industry is still new and largely unregulated.
-So getting a test done isn’t a guarantee, and doesn’t mean that you can use it to register your dog.
+So, you can’t use getting a test done as a guarantee to register your dog.

 Still, if you’re just curious to see what your dog’s genetic makeup is, DNA testing can be really interesting.
 And maybe even reveal some surprises about your dog’s parentage.